Log In

 Club History

-We're 50 Years Old and Going From Strength To Strength!
+We're Over 60 Years Old and Still Going Strong!

-1964 was a year of change nationally and globally.
-It was also, in many ways, the take-off point for a revolution in squash with the rapid rise to prominence of Jonah Barrington and the transformation of the image and impact of the sport throughout the world with an explosion of the number of clubs and courts through the 1970's.
-In 1964, the game was still largely an amateur sport dominated by the public schools, Oxbridge and the services, with only a few dedicated, impoverished professionals.
+In 1964 veterans’ squash had only recently emerged, and it was a year of change nationally and globally.
+It was also, in many ways, the take-off point for a revolution in squash with the rapid rise to prominence of Jonah Barrington and the transformation of the image and impact of the sport throughout the world with the explosion of the number of clubs and courts through the 1970’s.
+In 1964, the game was still largely an amateur sport dominated by the public schools, Oxbridge and the Services, with only a few dedicated, impoverished professionals.

-In the last 50 years or so the sport has transformed itself and despite falling back from the boom of the 1980's is still played by millions across over 100 countries worldwide.
-During these years the GB Veterans Club has continued to expand from its early beginnings and today flourishes with some 550 members many of whom are active into their seventies and eighties!
+In the last 60 years or so the sport has transformed itself and despite falling back from the boom of the 1980’s is still played by millions across over 100 countries worldwide.
+During these years the GB Veterans Club has continued to expand from its early beginnings and today flourishes with around 450 members, many of whom are still very active into their 70’s and 80’s!

-The Club now boasts some 120 members, past and present, who have represented their countries - England, Scotland, Wales and Ireland.
+The Cub now boasts some 150 members, past and present, who have represented their countries – England, Scotland, Wales and Ireland.

-50 years on, we certainly owe much to those few, those 'gallant few', who met at the Royal Air Force Club on that cold December night in 1963.
+60 years on we certainly owe much to those few, those ‘gallant’ few, who met at the Royal Air Force Club on that cold December night in 1963.

 Loading…